 Common Data Failure Issues with Every Type of Storage Media Device

 1. Mechanical Failure: Since the hard drives have moving parts, any physical impact on the hard drive can lead to damage to the internal structure.
 The read/write arm inside the device is so sensitive that it can come off quickly if the HDD is dropped from a table.
 The read/write arm moves continuously when you use the computer, and over time, it can take a toll on it.

 So, the HDD can die due to age too.
 Hence, Experts recommend users to replace HDD’s after every 5-8 years.
 For data loss prevention i.e. sudden failure of hard drive, be sure to look for the following signs:

 - Low read/write speeds

 - Sudden system crashes/freezes

 2. Virus or Malware: A virus or malware can attack any type of storage media device from an SD card to a computer HDD.
 It usually exploits the vulnerabilities of your computer security.
-Some common symptoms of a virus attack are the following:
+Hence, Some common symptoms of a virus attack include: